bk39256/analytics-portfolio/README.md

 # data-analytics-portfolio
-Welcome to my analytics portfolio where I showcase my skills in Excel, Power BI, and SQL.
+Welcome to my analytics repository where I showcase my skills in Excel, Power BI, and SQL through Excel reports, visualizations, SQL projects, and PowerBI dashboards.
+The projects demonstrate my growing proficiency in transforming raw data into actionable insights, improving workflow efficiency, and automating tasks.
+Through this portfolio, I look to provide an insight into how I have experimented with new tools over the past couple of years and always striving to improve my work.